pytorch/serve/kubernetes/README.md

-  No edit the TS config file `config.properties` that would be used for the deployment.
+  Now edit the TS config file `config.properties` that would be used for the deployment.
 Any changes to this config should also have corresponding changes in Torchserve Helm Chart that we install in the next section.